frannecki/smoke/README.md

     test the service '/kinectdev/smoke/smoke_svm'

-  You can modify the `.launch` file to specify with nodes to run.
+  You can modify the `.launch` file to specify which nodes to run.
 Also modify the [config file](config/darknet_svm.yml).